Q-Minh/nihu/dox/tut_guiggiani_hypersingular.md

 Introduction {#tut_guiggiani_intro}
 ============

-This tutorial explains how hypersingular integrals are handled in NiHu.
+This tutorial explains how strongly singular and hypersingular integrals are handled in NiHu.

 The collocational integral